 When Should you Use M1 Borrow?

 M1 Borrow is an excellent option for many different people.
-Remember that you don’t want to take out a loan for no reason; after all, it’s not free.
+Remember that you don’t want to take out a loan for no reason; it’s not free after all.

 If you need cash for a downpayment for a car or home, M1 Borrow offers a low-cost option.
 And if you want to invest your loan, there is potential to earn money.
-Keep in mind there is a risk.
-We recommend having a positive track record before doing this.
+Keep in mind there is a risk, and we recommend having a positive track record before doing this.

 How to Get Started